 Families.
 Poor parenting practices are strongly associated with substance abuse and delinquency.
 But are they the cause of such behavior?
 If so, then social programs in parenting skills could make a difference.
 But what if there are underlying factors, such as temperamental characteristics or social isolation, that cause problems in both parents and children?
 How can we identify and address these factors?

 Individual differences.
 What health-related, cognitive, intellectual, and emotional factors in children promote positive social development?
 What factors put them at risk of developing antisocial behaviors?
-The researchers are exploring a wide range of variables — from prenatal drug exposure, lead poisoning, and nutrition to adolescent growth patterns, temperament, and self-image — to learn who is most at risk.
+The researchers explored a wide range of variables — from prenatal drug exposure, lead poisoning, and nutrition to adolescent growth patterns, temperament, and self-image — to learn who is most at risk.

 Progress and Plans

-Some important findings have already emerged.
-For example, the data suggest that the most important influence on a neighborhood's level of crime and violence — more important than factors such as race and poverty — is what the researchers call "collective efficacy" — that is, a willingness among residents to get involved with one another and to act for the benefit of neighbors and their children.
+Some important findings have emerged.
+For example, the data suggested that the most important influence on a neighborhood's level of crime and violence — more important than factors such as race and poverty — is what the researchers called "collective efficacy" — that is, a willingness among residents to get involved with one another and to act for the benefit of neighbors and their children.
 Yet even a neighborhood with high collective efficacy is at risk for higher rates of crime and violence if it is located near others with negative environments; conversely, a neighborhood with low collective efficacy can be "protected" by proximity to more favorable environments.

-The researchers now are using the data to examine questions related to delinquency, crime, and violence in adolescence, the development of cognitive skills and emotional regulation in early childhood, and a range of other issues.
+The researchers used the data to examine questions related to delinquency, crime, and violence in adolescence, the development of cognitive skills and emotional regulation in early childhood, and a range of other issues.
 Importantly, they have made the Project's data publicly available, and scientists and policymakers across the nation are now putting them to use.
 The research is likely to have implications for many fields, from education, housing policy, and welfare reform to law enforcement and immigration.